pimbrouwers/hydrogen/src/pages/index.md

 [Hydrogen](https://github.com/pimbrouwers/hydrogen) is a lightweight modular CSS foundation designed for minimalists, with a powerful collection of components and utility classes.
 The aim of this project to allow for beautiful front-end's to be developed quickly.

 You can starting working with [Hydrogen](https://github.com/pimbrouwers/hydrogen) in multiple ways.
-The option with least resistance is a `<link>` refencing the free unpkg CDN.
+The option with least resistance is a `<link>` referencing the free unpkg CDN.

 ### CDN